-Rain sets off Indonesia landslide, killing 5 with 38 missing
+Rain sets off Indonesia landslide, killing 9 with 34 missing

 - Man fled before trial for allegedly killing a Portland girl.
 U.S. prosecutor thinks Saudi Arabia helped him.

+“Lack of equipment, bad weather and blackout hampered our rescue efforts for those who are still missing and feared dead,” said Nugroho.

-Seasonal rains in recent days have caused dozens of landslides and widespread flooding across Indonesia, a chain of 17,000 islands where millions of people live in mountainous areas or near fertile flood plains near rivers.
+Seasonal rains and high tides in recent days have caused dozens of landslides and widespread flooding across much of Indonesia, a chain of 17,000 islands where millions of people live in mountainous areas or near fertile flood plains near rivers.

+The landslide occurred during New Year’s Eve celebrations less than two weeks after a deadly volcano and tsunami disaster.

+On Dec.
+22, the Anak Krakatau volcano in the Sunda Strait erupted and partially collapsed into the sea, causing a tsunami that killed 437 people on Java and Sumatra islands.
+At least 16 people still missing and more than 33,700 residents were displaced.